 How Do Safety Toe Shoes Work?

 Safety toe footwear helps protect your toes from being either pierced or crushed while on the job.
-A safety toe box is placed inside the toe area of the boot to provide protection and ensure impact resistance.
-Aligned with our top workplace safety tips, this footwear is designed to ASTM International standards to protect against impact and compression.
+A safety toe box is placed inside the toe area of the shoe to provide protection.
+This footwear is designed to ASTM International standards to protect against impact and compression.

 Alloy Toe Shoes are a lightweight, light-duty configuration of different kinds of metals.
-They tend to be pricier and there aren’t as many on the market, but they meet ASTM safety standards to ensure toe protection just like steel toes and composite toes.
+They tend to be pricier and there aren’t as many on the market, but they meet ASTM safety standards just like steel toes and composite toes.

-Now, let’s bust some myths about composite vs steel toe boots:
+Now, let’s bust some myths about steel toes versus composite toes:

-Myth 1: Wearing steel toes could cause your toes to get cut off from an impact.
+Wearing steel toes could cause your toes to get cut off from an impact.
 While steel toes help protect your toes from injuries, they’re not always enough to prevent injuries in extreme circumstances.
-But the fact remains that boots with a steel toe cap do much more good than harm.
+But the fact remains that steel toes do much more good than harm.
 In his 40+ years of working in safety footwear, Boot World President Ed Stone cannot recall anyone with a negative experience wearing a steel toe shoe that was fitted properly.
 In fact, he’s had countless customers share that a steel safety toe shoe saved their toes during an accident.
 Need more proof?
-MythBusters did a whole episode testing the impact resistance of steel toes.
+MythBusters did a whole episode testing steel toes.
 Their conclusion: “You will always have more damage to your feet if you’re not wearing steel tips than if you’re wearing them.”
 The bottom line is, injuries sustained while wearing steel toes are not caused by the steel toes - and in most cases, steel toes help lessen the severity of the injury.

-Myth 4: Steel toes work just as well as composite toes in extreme weather: Composite toes are the clear winner when it comes to harsh weather conditions – both cold and hot.
-Since they’re not made of metal, composite toes don’t distribute temperature like steel cap toes do.
-As one of the most significant differences between composite toe boots vs steel toe boots, this means that composite toes will insulate your feet better from extreme cold or extreme heat, whereas steel toes will absorb that temperature into the shoe, thus causing more discomfort to your feet.
+Steel toes work just as well as composite toes in extreme weather: Composite toes are the clear winner when it comes to harsh weather conditions – both cold and hot.
+Since they’re not made of metal, composite toes don’t distribute temperature like steel toes do.
+This means that composite toes will insulate your feet better from extreme cold or extreme heat, whereas steel toes will absorb that temperature into the shoe, thus causing more discomfort to your feet.